meesern/meesern.github.com/_mm/source/draft/busaba-workflows.html.markdown

 Dtouch Codespace
 ................

-The number of codes that can be represented by dtouch may be quite limitied.
+The number of codes that can be represented by dtouch may be quite limited.
 The problem can be represented as a multiset with cardinality k taken from a set of size n where k is the number of dtouch regions and (n-1) is the maximum number of blobs in each region.

 The code space is represented by: